Auto strike in Mumbai was just a teaser, big show coming next week

-Not satisfied with holding the city to ransom yesterday, auto unions have plans to disrupt life and cause more grief for Mumbaikars
+Not satisfied with holding city to ransom yesterday, auto unions have plans to cause more grief for Mumbaikars.
+Sources claim that yesterday's strike was just to check their strength

 With auto rickshaws going on strike in less than eight months yesterday and the leadership of the transport department changing every few months, the commuters had to face inconvenience and shell out big bucks to reach their destination.